OUR COMPANY PROFILE

 1999 – 2000: Pre-drilled and installed 3800 concrete-filled mandrel-driven piles and pipe piles, 30'-75' long for Pfizer's Global Research Center in New London, CT.

-2000 – Present: BAC continues to be a multi-faceted company providing engineered construction services for clients throughout Branford, CT, New Haven, CT, Narragansett, RI; Springfield, MA; Worcester, MA; and the surrounding areas.
+2000 – Present: BAC continues to be a multi-faceted company providing engineered construction services for clients throughout Branford, CT; Bridgeport, CT; Hartford, CT; New Haven, CT; Milford, CT; Long Island, NY; Providence, RI; Narragansett, RI; Worchester, MA; Springfield, MA; and the surrounding areas.